irisk/Coursera-GettingCleaningData/README.md

 In this step the script changes the numeric activity values into descriptive names, using the file in the data that describes the values, activity_labels.txt

 #Step 4
+This step improves the labels for the columns of the data set, making them more descriptive and easy to read.

 #Step 5
 Using the ddply function, for each combination of Subject and Activity, we get the mean of each numeric column of the dataframe.
 This is precisely what the assignment asks for.